koushik2k3/Neural-Networks/README.md

 - `templates/` - Directory for HTML templates.
 - `weights1.xlsx`, `weights2.xlsx`, `bias1.xlsx`, `bias2.xlsx`, `weights.xlsx` - Files with pre-trained model weights and biases.

-## Building the Neural Network

-This project demonstrates constructing neural networks from scratch, avoiding high-level libraries such as Keras.
-The implementation includes:

-- **Convolutional Layers:** Custom `Convolutional` class for applying convolution operations.
-- **Dense Layers:** Custom `Dense` class for fully connected layers.
-- **Activation Functions:** Custom activation functions such as ReLU and sigmoid.
-- **Training and Prediction:** Functions for training the network and making predictions.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests for improvements or bug fixes.